 Witnessing good sharing skills and turn-taking in your child care center and at home give children great examples to follow.
 But they also need to have opportunities to put what they witness into action.

 Here are four ways that you can help to encourage sharing:

 - Recognize children for sharing.
 When you see children in your center trying to share or take turns, make sure you point it out and praise them for their good actions.
-“I like the way you let Suzy play with your train.
+Praise such as, “I like the way you let Suzy play with your train.
 That was great sharing!”

 - Talk about sharing with children.
 In your center they are in an environment with other children where sharing is important and they should know that.
 For example, you could say, “When you’re playing in a group, you need to share some of your toys.”
 “Why don’t you ask others what they want to play with?”

 What About when Children Still Find Sharing a Challenge After Practicing?

 Most children find sharing a challenge, especially at first.
 They often need practice and support to develop this skill.